 Public Employees' Retirement System - The contribution policy is set by N.J.S.A.
 43:15A and requires contributions by active members and contributing employers.
 Pursuant to the provisions of P.L.
-2011, C. 78, the member contribution rate was 7.50% in State fiscal year 2019.
+2011, C. 78, the member contribution rate is currently 7.50% of base salary, effective July 1, 2018.
 The rate for members who are eligible for the Prosecutors Part of PERS (P.L.
-2001, C. 366) was 10.0% in State fiscal year 2019.
+2001, C. 366) is 10.0%.
 Employers' contributions are based on an actuarially determined amount, which includes the normal cost and unfunded accrued liability.

-The Fire District's contractually required contribution rate for the year ended December 31, 2019 was 13.82% of the Fire District's covered payroll.
+The Fire District's contractually required contribution rate for the year ended December 31, 2021 was 15.10% of the Fire District's covered payroll.
 This amount was actuarially determined as the amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, including an additional amount to finance any unfunded accrued liability.